Elena Eremina: 2015–2016

-2016

 Eremina competed at the 2016 European Championships where she became the all-around champion.
 She qualified in 3 apparatus finals finishing 6th in vault, 8th in floor and a bronze medal in balance beam.
 With her late July 2001 birthdate, Eremina becomes a senior elite gymnast in 2017, missing the 2016 Rio Olympics by almost eight months.

-Senior
+Senior gymnastics career

 2017

 Eremina made her senior debut at the 2017 Russian Artistic Gymnastics Championships.
 On the first day of competition she helped her team to win the bronze medal, and earning the top all around score after the first day.
 Her performance also earned her spots in all event finals with the exception of vault.
 On the second day of competition, the all around final, she dropped to second place after falling on both bars and beam, allowing Natalia Kapitonova to win the title.
 In event finals, Eremina finished 5th with a clean routine on the uneven bars, suffered another fall on beam to finish 5th, and then clinched silver in the floor exercise after a clean, but relatively easy routine.
 She was selected to compete at the Team competition in Stuttgart.
 In the qualifying round, she had mistakes on vault, fell on bars, and completed solid routines on beam and floor to help place Russia second after the first round.
 In the final she did a slightly better vault, a clean routine on bars and beam, but had a fall on floor to help Russia win the team competition.